Insprill/dv-gauge/README.md

 ## Building The Asset Bundle

-To build the AssetBundle for gauge, you'll need to install Unity **2019.4.22f1**.
+To build the AssetBundle for gauge, you'll need to install Unity **2019.4.40f1**.
 You can then open up the `GaugeBundleBuilder` project in this repo.

 To add the meshes to the project you'll need to export them yourself using something like [AssetStudio][asset-studio-url].
 You can find all the meshes you need to export in `GaugeBundleBuilder/Assets/Meshes/meshes.txt`.

+To build the bundle, go to `Gauge > Build Asset Bundle`.
-If you're missing meshes, it'll' warn you when you try to build.
+If you're missing meshes, it won't let you build the bundle.